 Prolonged used of Catheters in central line can cause serious bloodstream infections.
-According to the survey, Central Line-Associated Bloodstream Infections are the most deadly nosocomial infections with the death occurrence rate of 12%-25%.
+According to the survey, these type of infections are the most deadly nosocomial infections with the death occurrence rate of 12%-25%.
 In United State hospitals, the decrease of 46% in CLABSI was seen from 2008 to 2013 but still, 30,100 CLABSI occur in ICU and acute facilities wards every year.
-In this, coagulase-negative staphylococci are the most common type of pathogens, accounting for 27.9%.
+In this, coagulasenegative staphylococci are the most common type of pathogens, accounting for 27.9%.